"The critic has to educate the public; the artist has to educate the critic." - Oscar Wilde

-Man and boy represent two very different ways of living in the post-apocalyptic world.
+Man and Boy represent two very different ways of living in the world.
 Man is symbolic of the tried, weary, cynical, and cautious approach to life.
-Undoubtedly, his pessimism and distrust of others and the unknown allowed him to survive and endure as long as he does.
+Undoubtedly, his pessimism and distrust of others and the unknown allowed him to survive and endure as long as he has.
 However, these traits also make him unable to sympathize with others who endure hardships even more unbearable than his.
 The world of Man is dog eat dog; humans have been brought down to their most animalistic form.
 He has no compunction to take other lives to protect his own and his son's.
 Even though he is haunted by the inability to save his wife, Man is largely blind to the pain that surrounds him on a daily basis.
 In short, the Man is tortured by the memories of the past, and is numb to the emotional suffering of the present.

 Boy, on the other hand, is far more innocent and tends to except and embrace people at their face value.
 When he sees another child, Boy has the very natural instinct to go play and talk with the mysterious kid.
 Man has overcome those luxuries of the past.
 In many ways, Boy represents the hope of humanity.
 Time and time again, he reveals sympathy and compassion to those he does not even know.
 His father does not embrace life that way.